×

 #...

-1 A node affinity that requires the Operator’s pod to be scheduled on a node with the kubernetes.io/arch=arm64 and kubernetes.io/os=linux labels.
+This node affinity requires the Operator’s pod be scheduled on a node with the kubernetes.io/arch=arm64 and kubernetes.io/os=linux labels.

 Procedure